flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.rst

 Execution
 """""""""

-The source code of this app is located at */flyt/flytapps/onboard/src/demoapp2* and its executable *demoapp2* is at */flyt/flytapps/onboard/install*.
+The source code of this app is located at */flyt/flytapps/onboard/src/demoapp2* and its executable file *demoapp2* is at */flyt/flytapps/onboard/install*.
 To execute this app run the following command in your terminal.

 .. code-block:: bash